bullyork/dui_design/components/form/index.en-US.md

 #### Special attention

+1. `getFieldDecorator` can not be used to decorate stateless component.
-If you use `react@<15.3.0`, then, you can't use `getFieldDecorator` in stateless component: https://github.com/facebook/react/pull/6534
+1. If you use `react@<15.3.0`, then, you can't use `getFieldDecorator` in stateless component: https://github.com/facebook/react/pull/6534

 #### getFieldDecorator(id, options) parameters